 UUCM Welcomes Partner Church Minister and Family

-During their 3-week stay in Milford, NH, the Tófalvis atttended numerous church and local activities, and visiting Boston, New York City and the Maine coast.
+During their 3-week stay in Milford, NH, the Tófalvis attended numerous church and local activities and visiting Boston, New York City, and the Maine coast.
 See photos from their visit.

 Partner Church’s New Minister